zfkarl/zfkarl.github.io/_pages/about.md

 My research interests lie at the intersection of machine learning, foundation models, and their applications in real-world scenarios.
 Recently, I have a special focus on:
 * **Machine Learning**: data-centric machine learning and its applications in data science, computer vision, and scientific problems.
-* **AI for Science**: foundation models (LLMs/MLLMs) for scientific problems, and machine learning for biology/healthcare.
+* **AI for Science**: foundation models (LLMs/MLLMs) for scientific problems and machine learning for biology/healthcare.

 **Email**: <u>fanzhang@gatech.edu</u> or <u>zfkarl1998@gmail.com</u>